 - 1.2.1.
 Operations Manager The operations manager is the face of the facility.
 The manager must interface with staff, law enforcement, inspectors, vendors, and customers.
 The principal responsibility of the operations manager is to coordinate and facilitate the operations of the facility.
 They must maintain records, have contact with suppliers and the grow site, embrace customer service and understand marketing.
-They will train employees in testing protocols, and determine best pricing based on market conditions.
+They will train employees and decide which products to cultivate, process and manufacture, and determine best pricing based on market conditions.
 They are responsible for keeping up with all changes in local and state law regarding operation of the facility.
-The most important job of the facility manager is to ensure the security and integrity of our inventory. - 1.2.2.
+The most important job of the store manager is to ensure the security and integrity of our inventory. - 1.2.2.
 Duty Manager The Duty manager deputizes for the Operations Manager in their absence.
 The Duty manager must interface with staff, law enforcement, inspectors, vendors, and customers.
 They must maintain records, have contact with suppliers and the grow site, embrace customer service and understand marketing.
 They will train and supervise employees.
 They are responsible for keeping up with all changes in local and state law regarding operation of the facility.
 The most important job of the store manager is to ensure the security and integrity of our inventory. - 1.2.3.
-Sales/Communications Agent The facility has a need for sales professionals who can communicate articulately and passionately with customers about a wide range of facility operations.
-Desirable backgrounds include previous marijuana vertical experience, sales, pharmacy, chemistry, lab work, and customer service.
-Knowledge of cannabis, the varieties of cannabis, and their constituent molecular parts is preferred.
-A sales agent will maintain records in accordance with the Operations Manual, interact with customers, be mindful and vigilant in terms of security, and diversion.
+Wholesale Sales Agent The store has a need for retail professionals who can communicate articulately and passionately with customers about a wide range of cannabis products.
+Desirable backgrounds include previous marijuana vertical experience, sales, pharmacy, education, and customer service.
+Knowledge of cannabis, the varieties of cannabis, and their effects is highly relevant.
+They must be keenly aware of the difference of Indica, Sativa and their hybrids.
+A sales agent will maintain records in accordance with the Operations Manual, serve customers, offering advice and recommendations, be mindful and vigilant in terms of security, and diversion.
 Sales agents will be trained by the operations manager.
 This position may be full-, or part-time. - 1.2.4.
-Production testing Associate Our facility has an ongoing need for production associates to test a range of cannabis products.
-This product range includes, but is not limited to:
+Cultivation Associate Our facility has an ongoing need for cultivation associates to cultivate, process and manufacture our range of cannabis plants and derivatives.